 According to Blue Economy Concept Paper, at the core of the Blue Economy concept is the de-coupling of socioeconomic development from environmental degradation.
 To achieve this, the Blue Economy approach is founded upon the assessment and incorporation of the real value of the natural (blue) capital into all aspects of economic activity.
-The world economic globalization raises various issues, however, the Blue Economy offers suitable opportunities for sustainable, clean, equitable economic growth in both traditional and emerging sectors, as in Shipping and Port Facilities or Tourism.
+Issues and problems bring with them challenges and opportunities and the Blue Economy offers a suite of opportunities for sustainable, clean, equitable blue growth in both traditional and emerging sectors, as in Shipping and Port Facilities or Tourism, which are both traditional, big global industries.
 A Blue Economy approach where ecosystem services are properly valued and incorporated into development planning will further advance the transition to lower impact activities, where the natural capital is maintained as an integral part of the process.